ionic-team/ionic-framework/core/src/components/menu/readme.md

 ### `isOpen() => Promise<boolean>`

-Returns `true` is the menu is open.
+Get whether or not the menu is open.
+Returns `true` if the menu is open.

 #### Returns